Dosu04/sk-svelte-bits-app/README.md

-# Svelte-bits-WebApp
+# SvelteBits
- A collaborative code snippet sharing web app that allows developers to share and discover code snippets created using Svelte
+ A collaborative code snippet sharing web app that allows developers to share and discover code snippets created using Svelte made with Sveltkit and JSDocs.